Location - Milford Road, South Island, New Zealand

 What to take

-- Jumper or a jacket (it's windy and cold at the top)
+- Warm and wet weather clothing; like a jumper or a jacket (it's windy and cold at the top)

 - Picnic with a view